 Shared Health is responsible for the creation of a provincial clinical and preventive services plan that will guide improvements to access, coordination and integration of health services in Manitoba.
 The plan will be updated annually and will identify improved, innovative ways of delivering care, clear provider roles and responsibilities and easy to understand pathways for patients to ensure they are able to access appropriate care as close to home as possible, with the certainty that specialized resources are available to them if they are required.

-Nearly 300 Provincial Clinical Team (PCT) members have been analyzing data, reviewing leading practices and models of care from other jurisdictions and developing a plan to improve health services for Manitoba patients.
+Nearly 300 Provincial Clinical Team (PCT) members analyzed data, reviewed leading practices and models of care from other jurisdictions and developed a plan to improve health services for Manitoba patients.

-Eleven teams, organized around specialty areas of care like primary health and community services, mental health and addictions, chronic and complex medicine, and women and child health, have reviewed data, models of care and outcomes, analyzed the needs of specialized populations and assessed opportunities to improve access, coordination and quality of care.
-Cross-clinical working groups with expertise in Indigenous Health, Quality and Patient Safety, Digital Health, Diagnostics and Emergency Medical Services and Patient Transport are working across all teams to ensure the recommendations are integrated into a provincial plan that is appropriate for the needs, acuity and geography of Manitoba’s population.
-The health care needs of any population are constantly changing and the plan must similarly adapt to ensure the services delivered, and the providers who deliver them, are able to adapt while ensuring a continued focus on accessible, equitable and quality care provided by skilled health-care professionals.
+Eleven teams, organized around specialty areas of care like primary health and community services, mental health and addictions, chronic and complex medicine, and women and child health, reviewed data, models of care and outcomes, analyzed the needs of specialized populations and assessed opportunities to improve access, coordination and quality of care.
+Cross-clinical working groups with expertise in Indigenous Health, Quality and Patient Safety, Digital Health, Diagnostics and Emergency Medical Services and Patient Transport worked across all teams to ensure the recommendations were integrated into a provincial plan that is appropriate for the needs, acuity and geography of Manitoba’s population.
+The health-care needs of any population are constantly changing and the plan was adapted to ensure the services delivered, and the providers who deliver them, are able to adapt while ensuring a continued focus on accessible, equitable and quality care provided by skilled health-care professionals.